PavelVil/Uploader/README.md

   "name" : "fileName"
 }
 ```
-- /api/file (PSOT).
+- /api/file (POST).
 Saves the file that came from the form-data body.
 Returns the ID of the saved file and CREATED status.
 - /api/share (POST).
 Share file between users.
 Accepts an object in the format:
 ```javascript
 {